Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

    ![Slack schedule message](./assets/slack-schedule-message.png)

-### Updating Monthly Challenge Page on the Website
+### Updating the Monthly Challenge Pages on the Website

 Even though most of our challenges remain the same as in previous years, we also create new challenges whenever there's a demand or when we feel it benefits our community.
-We make this information available on our Monthly Challenge page.
+We make this information available on our Monthly Challenge pages.

 Every month, we update these pages with the challenge's description and instructions on participating.
 Here is how to update the pages: